GEORGES LENTZ - composer / sound artist

 It would be easy of course to dismiss Blake’s "Jerusalem.
-The Emanation of the Giant Albion" as the self-absorbed ravings of a lunatic cut off from the real world – and considered in a purely literal way, it may well be just that!
-Nonetheless, to my mind nothing could be further from the essence of Blake’s vision.
+The Emanation of the Giant Albion" as the self-absorbed ravings of a lunatic cut off from the real world – and considered in a purely literal way, it may well be just that.
+Nonetheless, to my mind nothing could be further from the essence of Blake’s vision!
 Blake writes about the Fall of Man, the End of the World, the Apocalypse - all very old-fashioned concepts, one might think, with no relevance whatsoever to our world today.
 But how about our own world?
 Is it really so much more sane?
-When planes intentionally crash into skyscrapers, when innocent people are beheaded in front of a running camera to avenge a madly twisted idea of God, when despite the threat of ecological catastrophe we keep steering cheerfully towards the abyss, when democracy and compassion are trumped by cruelty, stupidity and bigotry, when artificial intelligence re-defines what it means to be human and just might threaten humanity's very survival - if that is our world, then might it not seem reasonable to assert that we too live in somewhat apocalyptic times?
+A world in which planes intentionally crash into skyscrapers and innocent people are beheaded to avenge a madly twisted idea of God, in which despite the threat of climate catastrophe we keep steering cheerfully towards the abyss, a world in which democracy, truth, decency and compassion are trumped by cruelty, lying, stupidity and bigotry, a world in which artificial intelligence is in the process of re-defining what it means to be human and might threaten humanity's very survival - if that is our world, then might it not seem reasonable to assert that we too live in somewhat apocalyptic times?
 For Blake, ‘Jerusalem’, like so many things in his work, is a multi-layered concept: it is at once the Heavenly City, man’s final goal, but it is also our own terrestrial world.
 Considered in the word’s latter meaning, we might do well to heed the poet’s warning when he exclaims: “Awake!
 Awake Jerusalem!”